arihant-bhuyan/Investment-Portfolio/README.md

 - **ETFs and Bonds**: These represented a more conservative allocation.
 While they yielded high returns, they stabilized the portfolio, particularly during volatile periods.
 - **Commodities**: Gold (GLD) was included for hedging purposes, particularly against inflation and stock market downturns.
 It showed modest gains but played a crucial defensive role.

-#### Risk and Return
-- **Volatility**: Tesla (TSLA) and some tech stocks added a significant amount of volatility to the portfolio.
-However, this was balanced by the inclusion of bonds (AGG) and ETFs (SPY, QQQ).
-- **Risk Mitigation**: The inclusion of bonds and commodity ETFs (GLD) helped cushion against market downturns.
-While bonds tend to have lower returns, they reduce the portfolio’s overall risk.
+#### Diversification Strategy
+The portfolio was designed to have a balanced growth strategy in mind, exploring high-growth tech stocks with more stable assets such as bonds and index funds.
+This helps in managing risk, especially during volatile market periods.
+Here’s how different asset categories contributed to this strategy:

-- **Return Maximization**: The high-growth tech stocks (AAPL, TSLA, GOOGL) were the primary drivers of the portfolio’s performance.
-Though they carried more risk, they offered the highest potential for gains.
+- **Equity (Tech Stocks)**: Stocks like AAPL, TSLA, GOOGL, and MSFT were tend to represent the growth-oriented part of the portfolio.
+While they introduced volatility, they also provided the highest potential for returns.

-#### Conclusion and Strategic Insights
-This portfolio showcases a balanced approach that mixes high-risk, high-reward stocks with stable, low-risk assets like bonds and index funds.
-The insights derived from realized and unrealized gains/losses emphasize the importance of timely trades and diversification to manage risk while maximizing returns.

-#### Key Takeaways:
-- Diversification across sectors and asset types mitigates risks and smooths out returns during volatile periods.
-- Realized gains from trades like AAPL highlight the importance of timing in portfolio management.
-- Unrealized gains show potential for further profits, particularly from stable stocks like AAPL and GOOGL.

----
+- **ETFs**: SPY and QQQ provides a balanced exposure to broader markets, reducing the risks associated with individual stock holdings.
+SPY, which mirrors the S&P 500, offered more stability, while QQQ capitalized on the technology sector’s performance.
+- **Bonds**: AGG acted as a safety net.
+Bonds usually move inversely to stocks, and AGG provided protection during market downturns, contributing to overall portfolio stability.
+- **Mutual Funds**: VFINX contributed steady returns, similar to SPY, and served as a low-risk component, ideal for long-term growth.
+- **Commodities**: GLD contributed high returns (unrealised and realised gains),served as a low-risk component, ideal for long-term growth.

-### Portfolio Allocation by Asset Class with Asset-Level Performance Insights
+### Portfolio Allocation by Asset Class with Asset-Level Insights

 The provided SQL script calculates asset allocation and performance by asset category.
 Each asset’s total value is calculated using the closing price and the quantity held.
-Here’s an asset-level breakdown of performance:
+Below states the purpose of choosing the said asset.

 #### 1. Stocks:
 - **AAPL, TSLA, MSFT, GOOGL**: These are high-growth tech stocks with significant exposure in the portfolio.
-- **Performance**: Tech stocks like AAPL and MSFT have strong historical returns but show high volatility.
+- **Purpose**: Tech stocks like AAPL and MSFT have strong historical returns but show high volatility.
 TSLA's growth has been exponential but is more volatile.
 GOOGL also offers long-term growth prospects.

 #### 2. ETFs:
 - **SPY, QQQ**: These ETFs represent broader indices like the S&P 500 and Nasdaq 100, providing stable and diversified growth across sectors.
-- **Performance**: SPY offers exposure to large-cap U.S. companies with moderate risk.
+- **Purpose**: SPY offers exposure to large-cap U.S. companies with moderate risk.
 QQQ is tech-heavy and volatile but historically performs well.

 #### 3. Bonds:
 - **AGG**: A bond ETF providing exposure to U.S. Treasuries and investment-grade corporate bonds.
-- **Performance**: AGG serves as a lower-risk counterbalance to stocks, providing stable income and reducing portfolio volatility.
+- **Purpose**: AGG serves as a lower-risk counterbalance to stocks, providing stable income and reducing portfolio volatility.

 #### 4. Mutual Funds:
 - **VFINX**: Tracks the S&P 500 index and serves as a core diversified equity holding.
-- **Performance**: Historically offers consistent long-term growth aligned with the U.S. stock market.
+- **Purpose**: Historically offers consistent long-term growth aligned with the U.S. stock market.

 #### 5. Commodities:
 - **GLD**: A commodity ETF tracking gold.
-- **Performance**: Acts as a hedge against inflation and market downturns, offering protection during periods of economic uncertainty.
+- **Purpose**: Acts as a hedge against inflation and market downturns, offering protection during periods of economic uncertainty.

 ---

 ### Portfolio Performance Over Time Analysis:
 - **Portfolio Value Fluctuation**: The portfolio value is calculated daily using the sum of asset quantities and their respective closing prices.
-For instance, on August 30, 2024, the portfolio's total value reached $852,848.49.
+For instance, on August 30, 2024, the portfolio's total value reached $852,288.49.
 Analyzing this data over time shows periods of growth and contraction, indicating asset performance.
 - **Volatility (Risk)**: Individual asset volatility is calculated using the standard deviation of asset prices.
-For example, AssetID 6 (QQQ) exhibits a 42.64 volatility, one of the highest in the portfolio, indicating a riskier but potentially rewarding position.
-Conversely, AssetID 10 (VFINX) has a 33.54 volatility, providing a more stable but lower-risk option.
+For example, AssetID 5 (SPY) exhibits a 42.64 volatility, one of the highest in the portfolio, indicating a riskier but potentially rewarding position.
+Conversely, AssetID 8 (AGG) has a 2.007 volatility, providing a more stable but lower-risk option.
-- **Portfolio Volatility**: The weighted sum of each asset's volatility provides a portfolio volatility of 18.11.
-This moderate risk suggests a balanced portfolio, blending higher-risk assets like AAPL (AssetID 1) and lower-risk ones like GLD (AssetID 8).
+- **Portfolio Volatility**: The weighted sum of each asset's volatility provides a portfolio volatility of 70.017.
+This suggests the portfolio is a high risk, high return portfolio risk.
 - **Daily Returns and Average Return**: The average return calculation is based on daily price movements.
 For example, from August 2023 to August 2024, the portfolio averaged a 7.65% return.
 This consistent growth, especially driven by the high returns from TSLA (AssetID 2) and SPY (AssetID 9), demonstrates solid portfolio performance.

 ---